 How to sharpen your ceramic knife

 Basically, all knives eventually become dull.
-Ceramic knives, even under the most exceptional care, will one day need to be sharpened.
+Ceramic types, even under the most exceptional care, will one day need to be sharpened.
 Because they are so tough, they can only be sharpened by diamonds, which are harder than zirconia.

 One option is to take the knife to a local knife sharpener who has a diamond sharpening stone.
 Make sure they are experienced in sharpening ceramic knives since they can be easily broken if someone is inexperienced.
-With some brands, you can send them back to the manufacturer to be sharpened when needed.
+With some brands, you can send them back to the manufacturer to be sharpened.
 Look into the warranty or manufacturer’s sharpening recommendations as some may provide a free sharpening service.

-Ceramic knives are sounding pretty awesome, right?
-Well, we want to make sure you have a great picture of both the pros and cons of these knives.
+Let’s make sure we have a picture of both the pros and cons of these knives.
+With all great tools, there are advantages and disadvantages.

-- Cleanliness.
 Ceramic does not stain or transfer ions.
 Ion transfer among steel knives can oxidize fruit faster.
-They also do not have pores, preventing bacteria from growing.
+They also do not have pores, preventing bacteria from growing

-- Precise.
-Ceramic knives can be made so thin that they can slice fruits and vegetables incredibly thin as well.
+Ceramic blades can be made so thin that they can slice fruits and vegetables incredibly thin as well.

 Each of these characteristics makes for a sort-after item in any kitchen.